wesnoth-legacy-project/The_Dark_Hordes/SCRIPT.md

 (reinforcements)

 Gwiti: His legions are nothing more than a mishmash...
-My victory depends on the passage of time.
+My victory depends only on the passage of time.

 ## Turn 9